A/B test Catalog Ads in Facebook

 Using a manual campaign allows us to create multiple ad sets and test between them.

-If you have other reasons to use an Advantage+ campaign for testing, click here (more complicated method).
+If you have reasons to use an Advantage+ campaign for testing, click here to see the guide (needs to be followed precisely).

 A new campaign will have one ad set and ad.
-The ad set should be duplicated (using "Quick duplicate"/ CTRL+D) so that you have one per variant you're testing.
+The ad set should be duplicated (using "Quick duplicate"/ CTRL+D).

-For our example (1 original, 3 designs), we'll need to duplicate 3 times so that we have 4 individual ad sets.
+For our example (1 original, 4 designs), we'll need to duplicate until we have 5 individual ad sets.

 All that's left to do is select the ad sets you'll be using in this test (all the ad sets in this new campaign).